glfw/glfw/README.md

  - Bugfix: Joysticks connected before init did not get gamepad mappings (#1996)
  - [Cocoa] Bugfix: A dependency on an external constant caused crashes on macOS 11 and earlier (#1985,#1994)
+ - [X11] Bugfix: Icon pixel format conversion worked only by accident, relying on undefined behavior (#1986)

 ## Contact